square/terraform-provider-anomalo/docs/resources/table.md

 ### Required

-- `notification_channel_id` (Number) Notification channel that you would like to send notifications from this table to.
-Can be used with the NotificationChannel Datasource, ex anomalo_notification_channel.team_slack_channel.id
+- `notification_channel_id` (Number) Notification channel that this table's alerts should be sent to.
+Can be used with the `NotificationChannel` data-source, ex `anomalo_notification_channel.team_slack_channel.id`
 - `table_name` (String) The fully qualified name of the table, including the warehouse.
 Ex warehouse_name.schema_name.table_name

 ### Optional

 - `always_alert_on_errors` (Boolean)
 - `check_cadence_run_at_duration` (String)
 - `check_cadence_type` (String) How often checks should execute on this table.
-Exclude this attribute (or equivalently, set to null) to de-configure and turn off checks for the table.
+Exclude this attribute (or equivalently, set to null) to turn off checks for the table.
 Acceptable values include null, "daily", and "daily_freshness_gated"
 - `definition` (String)
 - `fresh_after` (String)
 - `interval_skip_expr` (String)